Robert Morris University: Campus

-The School of Business building contains the PNC Trading Center, the United States Steel Corporation Video Conferencing and Technology Center, the ATI Center, classrooms, and the President's Office.
-Scaife Center is the newest academic building on campus, having opened in 2015; it is the home of the Regional Research and Innovation in Simulation Education (RISE) Center.
-Wheatley Center houses the School of Informatics, Humanities and Social Sciences.
-John Jay Center is the home of the School of Engineering, Mathematics and Science.
-Hale Center is the main university classroom building.
-The nondenominational Rogal Chapel is perched on a small hilltop overlooking campus.
+The core campus consists of a 230 acre tract in Moon Township, Pennsylvania, a suburb of Pittsburgh near Pittsburgh International Airport.

-Of 14 residence halls, three are newer apartment-style complexes; the university also has converted a former hotel nearby into Yorktown Hall, now entirely student housing.
 Nearly 2,000 students live in campus housing, including 85 percent of freshmen.

 The UPMC Events Center and Peoples Court is the home of basketball and volleyball teams.
 The center also has extensive conference, classroom, and meeting facilities and is a venue for concerts, speakers, and other events.
-Football and lacrosse teams play on campus at Joe Walton Stadium, named for the Colonials' founding head football coach.
-Soccer teams play on the North Athletic Complex field.
-A fully equipped Student Recreation and Fitness Center opened in 2018 on campus.
+Football and lacrosse teams play on campus at Joe Walton Stadium.

 Clearview Arena is the home of the men's and women's ice hockey teams at the RMU Island Sports Center, a 32 acre sports and recreation facility at nearby Neville Island in the Ohio River 9 mi from Downtown Pittsburgh.
 The center is open to the public year-round and contains two indoor and two outdoor ice rinks, an indoor hockey arena (home to the Steel City Icebergs), and a dome that accommodates an indoor golf driving range.
 The center also has an outdoor 18-hole miniature golf course.

-The university also has classes online and at its Downtown campus at 339 Sixth Avenue in Pittsburgh, also the home of the Bayer Center for Nonprofit Management at Robert Morris University.
+The university also has classes online and with its Bayer Center for Nonprofit Management at Robert Morris University.
 The university offers training in additive manufacturing at a 3D printing lab and classroom in the Energy Innovation Center in the Lower Hill District.